henry-doan/dpl-blog/README.md

 <br>

 ## CSS
-CSS or Cascading Style Sheet is allows us to style our html elements using rules.
+CSS or Cascading Style Sheet is allows us to style our HTML elements using rules.
 CSS can style the sizing, typography, colors and positioning content on the page.

 ### Syntax
 The **Syntax** for the CSS language is a very different than the HTML **Syntax** and it has two parts a **Selector** and a **Declaration**. **Selectors** are used to select elements that you want to manipulate.**Declarations** is how you want to manipulate the element and is encased in { } brackets.
 Declarations have a **Property** and a **Value** to manipulate the element and ends each manipulation with a semicolon ; .